Cloud-NC-Engineering-Thailand/cloudnc-docker-lab/docker-network/step1/network1.md

 # Tasks to be done

-1. Create a docker network name `node-network`
+1. Create a docker network name `test-network`

+2. Run `docker pull hello-world`

+3. Create container name `hello-container` and use the image  `hello-world`

-2. Connect our `container` with the `node-network`
+4. Connect `hello-container` with the `test-network`

-3. Check that the network is exist or not all the cli command you can find in the hint section
+5. Check that the network is exist or not all the cli command you can find in the hint section

 <details>
 <summary>Hint</summary>